Prophecy-eip/Maths/ai/ai_model_building/README.md

 We add to the unit's name their statistics.

 The modifiers are replaced by python's integer because they go through a hash function.
-The point is to make a tokenization so that the IA can easily use those values.
+The point is to make a tokenization so that the AI can easily use those values.

 ## How to use